 When can you see the changing of the guard in London and how long does it last?

 The parade lasts approximately 45 minutes and takes place every day at 11 AM in June and July.
-The rest of the year it is held every other day (Mondays, Wednesdays, Fridays and Sundays) except when it rains, as the exhibition is usually cancelled.
+The rest of the year it is held every other day (Monday, Wednesday, Friday and Sunday) except when it rains, as the display is usually cancelled.

 To keep up with last minute cancellations in real time, check out the London Changing of the Guard Twitter profile.